videojs/blog/source/_drafts/Video.js-Flash-Removed-From-Core-Player.md

 Firefox: [Reducing Adobe Flash Usage in Firefox]

-As of the videojs 6.0 release, the dream of a flashless future will come closer to a reality.
+As of the Video.js 6.0 release, the dream of a flashless future will come closer to a reality.

 In the meantime, the separate [videojs-flash] project has been created for Flash tech support.